 B. Misrepresenting that the customers have waived any defenses, or are precluded from raising defenses

-or counterclaims
+or counterclaims.

 II.
 IT IS FURTHER ORDERED that defendants, and their agents, employees, officers, attorneys, and all other